 A study of evidence, reasoning, semantics, beliefs and prejudice as they affect thought processes involved in all forms of oral and written discourse. - 125.
 TEACHING SPEECH IN THE SECONDARY SCHOOLS.
 Three hours credit.

-A study of objectives, problems, resources, and projects in the teaching of speech in junior and senior high schools.

-- 164. INTRODUCTION TO REMEDIAL SPEECH.
+A study of objectives, problems, resources, and projects in the teaching of speech in junior and senior high schools. - 164.
+INTRODUCTION TO REMEDIAL SPEECH.
 Three hours credit.

-A general orientation to the problems of speech defectives and their defects: types, causes, remedial therapy. - 200.
+An introduction to the area of speech difficulties on the elementary, secondary, and college levels.
+Training in recognition, diagnosis, and the treatment of minor speech problems.
+Speech 265a,b, or c required as a part of the course. - 200.
 TECHNIQUES OF PLAY DIRECTION.
 Three hours credit.
-An advanced course in the direction of three-act and one-act plays for public presentation. - 208b.
+Prerequisite, Speech 115 and 116 or equivalent.
+An advanced course in the direction of three-act and one-act plays for public presentation.

+208b.
 RADIO SPEAKING.
 Four hours credit.